Interdisciplinary, supportive, outstanding

 Very few students decide that our course isn’t for them (it is much more common for students from other courses to change to TRPR).
 However, if you would like to change course, you need the agreement of your College that any change is in your educational interests, and you must have the necessary background in the subject to which you wish to change – in some cases you may be required to undertake some catch-up work or take up the new course from the start/an earlier year.
 If you think you may wish to change course, we encourage you to contact a College admissions office for advice.
 You should also consider if/how changing course may affect any financial support arrangements.

-As well as the full three-year course, it's possible to study one or two years of Theology, Religion, and Philosophy of Religion, either before or after one or two years of another subject, such as English; Philosophy; Classics; History; Human, Social, and Political Sciences; Law; Asian and Middle Eastern Studies; and History of Art.
+As well as the full three-year course, it's possible to study one or two years of Theology, Religion, and Philosophy of Religion, either before or after one or two years of another subject.

 Excellent career prospects

-Our course equips students with skills valued across a wide range of professions, with graduates of the Faculty enjoying successful careers in the Civil Service, law, international development, the arts, banking, investment, teaching, the media and communications.
-A considerable proportion of our students develop a life-long love of learning and research, and continue to further study in theology and related disciplines.
+Our course equips students with skills valued across a wide range of professions.
+Graduates from the Faculty are in demand from many sectors and enjoy careers in the Civil Service, law, international development, the arts, banking, investment, teaching, the media and communications.

 Advanced Diploma